biomedicalinformaticsgroup/cadmus/README.md

 Q:Can I redistribute the data?

 A:Published literature is subject to copyright and restrictions on redistribution.
-Users need to be mindful of the data storage requirements and how the derived products are presented and shared
+Users need to be mindful of the data storage requirements and how the derived products are presented and shared.

 Q:What's the difference between retrieved_df and retrieved_df2?